Fairblock/fairblock-cycles-quartz/docs/getting_started.md

 ### Local neutrond Testnet Without SGX

-From the root of the `cycles-quartz` repo, we can now deploy our example transfers app.
+From the root of the `cycles-quartz` repo, we can now deploy our example fairblock app.
 Deployment involves three components:

 - the enclave
 - the smart contract